Scaling intra-urban climate fluctuations: Radial decay model of climate variables

-\textbf{Adding additive white noise.} Empirical data exhibit fluctuations around the deterministic decay in Equation~\eqref{eq:decayModel_x}.
+Empirical data exhibit fluctuations around the deterministic decay in equation \eqref{eq:decayModel_x}.
 To capture these fluctuations, we add an additive noise term:

-Here, the noise strength \(\sigma_{r,\text{city}}\) has the same units as \(x\).
-This white noise convolves the original deterministic distribution \(\rho(x) \propto 1/x\) with a Gaussian kernel.
-When \(\sigma_{r,\text{city}}\) is small, the \(1/x\) shape is only slightly blurred; for large noise, the distribution may significantly deviate from \(1/x\), approaching a Gaussian — matching what is observed in empirical climate data.
+Here, the noise strength \(\sigma_{r,\text{city}}\) has the same units as \(\Delta y\).
+This white noise convolves the original deterministic distribution \(\rho(\Delta y) \propto 1/\Delta y\) with a Gaussian kernel.
+When \(\sigma_{r,\text{city}}\) is small, the \(1/\Delta y\) shape is only slightly blurred; for large noise, the distribution may significantly deviate from \(1/\Delta y\), approaching a Gaussian — matching what is observed in empirical climate data.
+It is interesting to note that, when normalized by their central amplitudes $y_A$, the noise strengths of temperature and pollution exhibit a moderate positive Pearson correlation ($C=0.34$).